ShivangKakkar/pystark/docs/source/introduction/quickstart.rst

     <a />

-2. Install PyStark with pip:
+2. Install PyStark with pip

 .. code-block:: console